 North of Key Largo, there are 33 small islands and a 28-mile-long reef, all part of Biscayne National Park.
 The largest is Elliott Key.

 Despite attempts by developers, they were never connected to the mainland by bridge and thus they escaped development.
 The national park was formed in 1968.

-Like the other keys, the islands are fossilized coral reefs formed 100,000 years ago.
+Like the other Florida Keys, the islands are fossilized coral reefs formed 100,000 years ago.
 There were only a handful of residents when the park was created and these largely unspoiled islands give you a glimpse of how all the Florida Keys must have once looked.

 The Biscayne National Park boat trip to Boca Chita

-The three-hour tour is on a 25-foot powerboat and it takes at least a half hour to reach the island from Deering Estate, 16701 SW 72nd Ave., Miami, FL 33157, where the tour begins.
+The three-hour tour to Boca Chita is on a 25-foot powerboat and it takes at least a half hour to reach the island from Deering Estate, 16701 SW 72nd Ave., Miami, FL 33157, where our tour began.

 As you approach, Boca Chita Island is a beautiful sight framed by the turquoise water.
 It looks like an island paradise, which is exactly what it was developed to be.

 Purchased in 1937 by millionaire Mark Honeywell, founder of Honeywill Inc., Boca Chita was a private party island for Honeywell, his moneyed pals and their yachts.